 But New Orleans has vampires, right?

 And what of New Orleans’ vampires?
 GenXers like myself are well aware of the stories of Lestat and Louis navigating the centuries in this Spanish-moss dripping town, and younger generations grew up with Sookie and her entourage hanging in nearby small-town Louisiana.
 But New Orleans does have a bit of history that helps justify the its vampiric undertones.
-Look up the “casket girls” to learn about the legend of the mysterious flock of women who arrived in New Orleans with some very unusual luggage.
+Look up the “casket girls” to learn about the New Orleans legend of the mysterious flock of women who arrived with some very unusual luggage.

 Until next time, have a spooky day!